ichizhov/ExtensibleCommands/Docs/Section5.md

 [Section 4.1](Section4.md) described the simplest usage of parameters by explicitly setting input and retrieving output for SimpleCommandI<TInput> and SimpleCommandIO<TInput, TOutput> classes.
 In practical applications, this approach is not sufficient.
 It is necessary to be able to use these command objects not only as stand-alone commands but also as building blocks in more complex commands without losing their ability to properly handle input and output parameters.
 This means that commands with parameters require special handling when used as part of a complex command, and there need to be additional steps to set input and retrieve output.

-In Extensible Commands in its current implementation, only SimpleCommand class has generic versions accepting input and output parameters.
+In Extensible Commands in its current implementation, only the SimpleCommand class has generic versions accepting input and output parameters.
 The rest of the command classes do not have input/output properties.
 Thus, to construct complex sequences in practice, one needs to create custom classes for commands that require input and outputs and are derived from one of the existing command classes.
 This is a recommended approach and it is illustrated in this section.

 So, with this in mind, let's consider a simplified pattern search sequence.
 The goal of the sequence is to perform a search for a pre-defined pattern on a surface of a sample.
 It makes use of a Motion system to position an area of interest for inspection and a Vision system to perform a search for a pattern.
 As in the previous example, the Motion system controls the stage with 3 axes of freedom X, Y, and Z. The Vision system internally retrieves an object representing a pattern to be searched (by a string ID), acquires an image of the sample, and runs a pattern search algorithm on it.